Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Proof of Theorem

-Next we show that this feasible solution is optimal.
-Denote $A$ to be the matrix of the linear program in the canonical form, and $\bm{c}$ to be the objective vector in the canonical form.
+To analyze this LP, denote $\tilde{A}$ to be the matrix of the linear program in the canonical form, and $\tilde{\bm{c}}$ to be the objective vector in the canonical form.
 Denote for all $i,j\in[d+1]$,

 which is the basis matrix at this feasible solution.
-To show this solution is optimal, we re-write the above LP into the canonical form: